Bandwidth/bandwidth.github.io/account/guides/bandwidthAccountStructure.md

 Bandwidth recommends the use of a production and development Location for each Sub-account to ensure the ability to safely test modifications to your code base before deploying to your production environment.

 Another use case for having more than one Location in a Sub-account would be easy configuration of messaging settings.
 For example, you have a group of users that can utilize messaging on the numbers you provision and a group of users that cannot.
-With multiple Locations, you could set the phone number to live in the messaging or non-messaging enabled Location at the time of provisioning.
-If at a later date you need to toggle the messaging settings for one or more numbers at a time, a MoveTns order would allow you to switch the Location of the numbers and, they will dynamically adapt to the new Locations settings.
+With multiple Locations, you could set the phone number to live in the messaging or non-messaging enabled Location at time of provisioning.
+If, at a later date, you need to toggle the messaging settings for one or more numbers at a time, a MoveTns order would allow you to switch the number’s Location and it will dynamically adapt to the new Location’s settings.
+Bandwidth does not recommend exceeding 250 locations, as it may begin to affect system responsiveness.

 ## Application